 - We Sign Up

-Once the preliminary research is done, we open up an account with the hosting company and purchase a plan (typically, the medium plan of the three offered).
+Once the preliminary research is done, we open up an account with the hosting company and purchase a plan (typically, the most advertised and popular plan offered).

 We pay particular attention to: